idiap/bob/README.rst

 both efficient and reduce development time.
 It is composed of a reasonably large number of `packages`_ that implement tools for image, audio & video processing, machine learning and pattern recognition.

-**This is a meta package containing depencies w.r.t the layers 0 and 1 of Bob.
-The purpose of this package is to make it easy the deployment task in different platforms.**

 If just want to use Bob's functionalities on your experiments, you are **not** supposed to install this package on your machine, but rather `create your own